MarinCervinschi/flask-mysql-template/README.md

 MYSQL_DATABASE=mysql_db # Change this to the desired database name
 ```
-Note: Make sure to remove any comments from the .env file as the .env format does not support comments.
+**Note**: Make sure to remove any comments from the .env file as the .env format does not support comments.
 Leaving them could result in errors when loading environment variables.

 2.	**Start the MySQL Container**: